 Mikey Jose is a PhD student in Dr. Silke Appel-Cresswell‘s lab.
-We caught up with Mikey to learn more about her research and interests.
+We caught up with Mikey to learn more about his research and interests.

 What inspired you to pursue a degree in Neuroscience?

 My entire life has been influenced by the bridge between science and art.
 I graduated from UBC with a BSc in Cognitive Systems and was incredibly fascinated with learning about the relationship between our brain’s biological processes and behaviour.
 Simultaneously, I continued to develop my relationship with music as a composer and artist, and had always been fascinated by the role that music played in emotional regulation.
 This genuine curiosity as to how our brains process music and how music can be leveraged to help and supplement care in clinical populations, prompted me to pursue the incredible Graduate Program in Neuroscience at UBC.

 Vancouver is and has always been home, and having one of the world’s top universities in neuroscience and behaviour right on your doorstep is truly a no-brainer.

 What is the main focus of your research?